jdrumgoole/pymongo-transactions/README.md

 in action.
 The ```transactions/setups.sh``` will setup your enviroment including

-* Downloading and installing MongoDB 4.0 RC7
+* Downloading and installing MongoDB 4.0
 * Setting up a python virtualenv
-* Install the beta version of the Python MongoDB Driver (pymongo)
+* Install the latest version of the Python MongoDB Driver (pymongo 3.7.0)
 * Install mtools to allow easy starting of a
 [replica set](https://docs.mongodb.com/manual/tutorial/deploy-replica-set/).
 (transactions require a replica set)